klembot/chapbook/guide/modifiers-and-inserts/link-inserts.md

 ## Restarting the Story

 There's another insert very similar to `{back link}` that's named `{restart link}`.
 Instead of going to a previous passage, it takes the player back to the very beginning of the story.
-You could of course link back to the first passage by name, but for now, consider this a handy shortcut. `{restart link}` also resets other aspects of Chapbook's operation, as you'll learn in *TBD* (state).
+You could of course link back to the first passage by name, but for now, consider this a handy shortcut. `{restart link}` also resets other aspects of Chapbook's operation, as you'll learn in [Continuity Between Sessions](../state/continuity.md).

 As with `{back link}`, `{restart link}` allows you to specify a label: